asyncapi/website/markdown/blog/asyncapi-website-migration.md

 **Solution:**  We decided and created a coding guideline to be followed by all team members.

 **Challenge:** Encountering usage of a `lowlight` package that wasn’t installed as a dependency.
-More interestingly, there's nothing like `lowlight.registerLanguage` as per their API docs which were in the old website. <br></br>
+More interestingly, there's nothing like `lowlight.registerLanguage` as per their API docs, which were on the old website. <br></br>
-**Solution:**  This was the funniest part, the old codebase used `lowlight.registerLanguage` which was not provided by the lowlight API.
-We noticed that the codebase was working fine without `lowlight`, so we removed every usage of it.
+**Solution:** This was the funniest part; the old codebase used `lowlight.registerLanguage`, which was not provided by the lowlight API.
+We noticed the codebase worked fine without `lowlight`, so we removed every usage.

 **Challenge:** Error in rendering custom JSX components inside .md files. <br></br>
-**Solution:** This was the most annoying error that we faced and it remained unresolved for several weeks.
+**Solution:** This was the most annoying error that we faced, and it remained unresolved for several weeks.
 Finally, we all assembled in a huddle call to fight with this and got the solution.
 It required to be converted into mdx file with proper format.
 We used prettier and eslint rules to get the proper format after converting all .md files.

 ## What’s next?